MartinKoubek/CarND-Vehicle-Detection/README.md

  What could you do to make it more robust?

+ * I have learned a great deal about color spectrums, image gradients and support vector classifiers.
+Even though this method of image recognition is slow (processing speed) but it was a great learning tool for me due to its customizability.
  * I would prefere more robust classifier based on neural networks.
 The SVM classifier is OK but I would prefer more precise accuracy.
  * Tracking pipeline may be more robust then implemented